TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-publish.md

 # Versioning

 Before we can publish, we need to version our package.
 I [chose Lerna]({% link _posts/2024-05-06-bootstrapping-lerna-monorepo.md %}) as my monorepo tool because it has workflows that automate versioning and publishing.
 It can use conventional commits to generate the new version number and update dependencies in `package.json` files to match.
-By default it will apply the same version number to all workspaces with changes in the monorepo.
+By default it will apply the same version number to all workspaces with changes.

 It will also generate and update `CHANGELOG.md` files.
 One at the root of the repo containing all changes, and one in each workspace listing just the changes that effect that workspace.
 The change log includes the descriptions from each `fix` and `feat` commit, tagged by scope.